 BOARD OF DIRECTORS

-Associate Professor of Raza Studies and Education at San Francisco State University and Co-Founder of the Teaching Excellence Network and the Community Responsive Education Group As a classroom teacher in East Oakland for the past 21 years, his pedagogy has been widely studied and acclaimed for producing uncommon levels of social and academic success for students.
+Associate Professor of Raza Studies and Education at San Francisco State University.
+He is also the founder of the Teaching Excellence Network and the Community Responsive Education Group As a classroom teacher and school leader in East Oakland for the past 28 years, his pedagogy has been widely studied and acclaimed for producing uncommon levels of social and academic success for students.
 Jeff lectures around the world and has authored two books and numerous journal articles and book chapters on effective practices in schools.
 Contact Jeff.